Great Smoky Mountains National Park: fog and lots of rain

 International Biosphere Reserve

 With over 1600 species of flowering plants and a wide range of plants and animals, it’s not that crazy that the area is protected.
-Much of the vegetation is old growth and exists out of many types if eastern forest.
-It had some of the world’s best examples of this.
+Much of the vegetation is old growth and exists out of many types of eastern forest.
+The park has some of the world’s best examples of this.

 So go wildlife viewing, spy the burial landscapes and admire the fall colors.